Down-home cooking. Old Country flavor.

 "Houston, we have a problem !"

-many years ago, I sadly discovered the void that exists for lovers of true Indian
+many years ago, I sadly discovered the void that exists for lovers of

-Cuisine in Clear Lake.
+Clear Lake.
 There are a few restaurants that serve a Lunchtime

 Buffet acceptable to NASA-area residents, but while they all seem to employ